 “Even if someone has become disengaged, there is always a spark you can re-ignite,” says Barbier.
 “One element of your culture could be off, but that one element could easily look different in a month.
 It could be a particular person, a role, or even just an intense growth period.
 The landscape of an organization is always changing.
 A great leader should be truly tied into their teams and sensitive to any disturbances.
 By building trust with your team members, you can help them stay engaged even if you hit a few rough spots.”

 There are specific tactics and strategies organizations can pursue that have real, impactful results.
-All companies should consider an investment in employee engagement as one of the best they can make for the long-term health of their business.
+All companies should consider an investment in human resource optimization as one of the best they can make for the long-term health of their business.